p-j-smith/lipyphilic/README.rst

 will be a breeze.

-Analysis tools in **lipyphilic** include: identifying sterol flip-flop events, calculating domain registration over time, and calculating local lipid compositions. **lipyphilic** also has three on-the-fly trajectory transformations to i) fix membranes split across periodic boundaries and ii) perform nojump coordinate unwrapping and iii) convert triclinic coordinates to their orthorhombic representation.
+Analysis tools in **lipyphilic** include: identifying sterol flip-flop events, calculating domain registration over time, and calculating local lipid compositions. **lipyphilic** also has an on-the-fly trajectory transformation to fix membranes split across periodic boundaries.

 These tools position **lipyphilic** as complementary to, rather than competing against, existing membrane analysis software such as `MemSurfer <https://github.com/LLNL/MemSurfer>`__ and `FatSlim <http://fatslim.github.io/>`__.